g0dEngineer/ASTIS/README.md

 # Why combine artificial neural networks from scratch in with focus in practical machine learning library stack such as tensorflow/pytorch...?
 ⚫Pertaining to artificial neural networks from scratch in particular, as [Microsoft's Joseph Albahari says](https://youtu.be/z8DY5DndmxI?t=192) (in his csharp based neural networks from scratch lecture), machine learning libraries are a great way to start, but not necessarily a great place to end up!

 📝In addition to the above, my reasonably smart curriculum includes "dynamic pathways" assuming some or no programming knowledge in addition to artificial neural networks from scratch.
+(The insight (that application of neural networks from scratch is a fundamental tool), of others like Sentdex and Joseph's, requires prior programming knowledge, and pertains to learning Neural Networks' internal structure, while my curiculum accomodates candidates with no programming knowledge etc)

 📝This Diploma combines artificial neural networks from scratch, in a [Java paradigm designed for new candidates](https://github.com/g0dEngineer/JAVA_WORMHOLE/), (around 1000 lines of code without machine learning libraries), with primarily practical detailed use of python aligned machine learning library enabled projects/via tensorflow for eg, therein helping candidates to gain intuition in the usage of machine learning libraries like tensorflow.
 University programs tend to confluence both Java and Python, where this **Diploma focusses primarily on python**.